Bladder Outflow Obstruction Audit

-The process, platform and dataset were piloted by members of the BAUS Audit Steering Group in their hospitals before the audit was out to other urology units across the UK.
+The process, platform and dataset were piloted by members of the BAUS Audit Steering Group in their hospitals before the audit commenced in urology units across the UK.

-Clinical Audit Leads for Urology in each unit in the UK will oversee the audit locally, and will co-ordinate unit responses.
+Clinical Audit Leads for Urology in each unit in the UK will oversaw the audit locally, and co-ordinated their unit's response.